AI Answer Labdefinitions

 Answer share measures how often your brand actually appears inside the AI-generated answer itself.

-Citation share measures how often your pages are listed as sources beneath that answer.
+Ranking position measures how often your pages are listed as sources beneath that answer.

 But answer share is arguably the bigger prize.
 Being named inside the AI-generated answer is the new “featured position,” because users treat that answer as the product of the ranking system itself.
 When you’re in the narrative, you’re part of the recommended shortlist.

 Everyday users behave differently.
 Pew Research finds that when an AI summary appears in Google results, only about 1% of users click any links at all.
-[5] Most people read the answer and move on.
-For them, citations serve more as trust signals, while the real influence comes from whether your brand is actually mentioned in the answer text.
+Most people read the answer and move on.
+For them, links serve more as trust signals, while the real influence comes from whether your brand is actually mentioned in the answer text.

 A Cleaner Mental Model